adoerzbach/covid19simulation/README.md

 ### Installation

-You just need to install python3 and do a git clone of the repository
+You first need to install python3.
+Then install numpy using "pip install numpy".
+Then do a git clone of the repository.

 ### Configuration